ory/ladon/README.md

 The Condition requires a value string and delimiter (needs to match the resource string) to be passed.

+A resource could for instance be: `myrn:some.domain.com:resource:123` and `myrn:some.otherdomain.com:resource:123` (the `:` is then considered a delimiter, and used by the condition to be able to separate the resource components from each other) to allow an action to the resources on `myrn:some.otherdomain.com` you could for instance create a resource condition  with

+{Value: `myrn:some.otherdomain.com`, Delimiter: ":"}

+This condition is fulfilled by this (allow for all resources containing part:north):

 ```go
 var err = warden.IsAllowed(&ladon.Request{
     // ...